 You’ll need to submit paperwork prior to the consultation.

+Organizing your assets for a divorce lawyer consultation is an essential part of handling this complex situation, and submitting paperwork in advance can help you make the most of your meeting.
 During initial legal consultations with our family law attorneys in Fort Worth, prospective clients can expect a thorough case review.
 They can also expect to walk away knowing exactly how we would approach their case.
 We cover specifics, not the generalities you typically get during a free legal consultation.

 We have also made the preparatory process really easy, thorough and private by allowing clients to submit their information online through our secure digital platform.
 Getting paperwork organized and submitted in advance also benefits you.
 It forces you to think through concerns, timelines and goals, which is an important part of the divorce process.